 The terms ‘does’ or ‘planning to do’ encompass strategies, tactics, activities and tasks at all levels.

 The larger environment in which the firm is seen to operate is many a times termed as the ‘value system’ which essentially is the ‘industry value chain’ as against the firm’s “value chain.”
-The firm value chain becomes a part of the larger industry value chain (Figure 2).
+The firm value chain becomes a part of the larger industry value chain (figure below).

 - The environment and industry in which the firm functions is an essential element in determining the market’s attractiveness in terms of present and likely future demand, ease of doing business, as well as the level of competition.